evaera/io-serve/README.md

 | Verb | Action
 | ------ | -------------
 | GET | Returns the corresponding file descending from the current working directory
+| HEAD | Same as GET, but returns no file data, only headers and status code.
 | PUT | Write the request body to the corresponding file.
 Directories are automatically created.
 | PATCH | Append the request body to the corresponding file.
 Directories are automatically created.
 | DELETE | Delete the corresponding file or directory.